MEET US.

 Edgar Damatian is an Armenian-American actor and producer, and a proud member of SAG-AFTRA.
 Born in Hollywood, California and raised in Boston, Massachusetts, he works across film, television, commercials and theater.
 A graduate of the University of Massachusetts with a B.F.A. in Acting, Edgar has trained extensively in both drama and comedy, developing a versatile range that carries through his work on screen and stage.

-His film credits include Nick Rowland’s She Rides Shotgun, Greta Gerwig’s Academy Award-nominated Little Women, Steven Luke’s The Great War, and Michael Aloyan’s Carnivore.
-On television, Edgar is recognized for his upcoming recurring role on Netflix’s The Lincoln Lawyer.
-His TV credits also include HBO Max’s Minx and Paramount Network’s Waco: The Aftermath.
+His film credits include Nick Rowland’s SHE RIDES SHOTGUN, Greta Gerwig’s Academy Award-nominated LITTLE WOMEN, Steven Luke’s THE GREAT WAR, and Michael Aloyan’s CARNIVORE.
+On television, Edgar is recognized for his upcoming recurring role on Netflix’s THE LINCOLN LAWYER.
+His TV credits also include HBO’s MINX and Paramount Network’s WACO, THE AFTERMATH.

 Co-Founder/Creative Executive

-In 2011, Yvette and her team received an Eddie award nomination from the American Cinema Editors for WHALE WARS (Best Edited Non-Scripted Series).
+In 2011, Yvette and her team received an Eddie award nomination from ACE for WHALE WARS.
 In 2017, she edited and produced John Singleton’s L.A.
-BURNING: THE RIOTS 25 YEARS LATER, which earned an Emmy nomination (Outstanding Documentary Special).
-And in 2019, her Netflix series DATING AROUND won a Critics’ Choice award (Outstanding Relationship Series).
+BURNING: THE RIOTS 25 YEARS LATER, which earned an Emmy nomination.
+And in 2019, her Netflix series DATING AROUND won a Critics’ Choice Award.

-Recent editing projects include critically acclaimed filmmaker Robert Machoian’s THE INTEGRITY OF JOSEPH CHAMBERS, which premiered in the Tribeca Film Festival’s U.S. Narrative Competition in 2022 and released theatrically in 2023; Ophelia Harutyunyan’s IT TAKES A VILLAGE, “Best International Film” Winner at the Oscar-qualifying L.A.
+Recent projects include critically acclaimed filmmaker Robert Machoian’s THE INTEGRITY OF JOSEPH CHAMBERS, which premiered at the Tribeca Film Festival in 2022 and released theatrically in 2023; Ophelia Harutyunyan’s IT TAKES A VILLAGE, “Best International Film” Winner at the Oscar-qualifying L.A.
 Shorts Film Festival in 2023; the Amazon/MGM Studios original comedy feature EX-MAS directed by Jonah Feingold; and an upcoming feature set for streaming and theatrical release later this year.

 Arman Aloyan | SCL